-As I mentioned in my last post, we have become quite fond of a local burger joint.
+As I mentioned in my just a few days ago, we have become quite fond of a local burger joint.
 Rustic, modern, industrial type decor with out of this world creative burgers, sandwiches and wide array of side items to compliment any meal.
 I fell in love there, twice.
 With their crunchy and sugary sweet potato fries along with their shoestring onion straws.
 Ahhh meh gawd.
 Light, airy, crunchy, salty.
 They serve a mound of these babies to you and luckily it feels like a never ending pasta bowl as I barely made a dent in them regardless the feeling of needing to be rolled outta there!

 The next morning, my wheels started turning.
 I spotted my spiralizer and away I went on my sweet potatoes.
 Homemade curly fries are restaurant quality with their flavor and crunch, yet easier on the wallet and waist line.
 I bake them at a high temp to ensure an extra crisp.